“People ignores designs that ignore people” — Frank Chimero

 Creating an onboarding workflow alone will not suffice, especially in the initial stage.
 You have to spend time understanding where the users are dropping off and what brings them back to your product.

-Working towards these factors will ensure you have an onboarding experience that a new user cannot ignore and eventually you get that “Aha moment”.
+Working towards these factors will ensure you have the best onboarding experience that a new user cannot ignore and eventually you get that “Aha moment”.
 This will also help you to reduce the “Churn rate”.

 There is one more thing to remember:- onboarding is a continuous process and the way people interact with your product will keep on changing over time.
 So, it is ideal to keep an eye on important metrics that affect your business and understand the Why and How’s of it.